jeffpooley/sdk/docgen/doc-snippets/querying.md

 The most powerful way to query models is by providing a `filter` parameter to your query.
 This parameter is an object that allows you to filter the results based on the attributes of the model.

-You can also provide filters as query parameters.
-E.g. instead of doing

 ```ts
 const { body: pubs } = await pubpub.pub.getMany({
   query: {